rust-lang/rfcs/text/3537-msrv-resolver.md

     Therefore, we could probably get away with treating this as a minor incompatibility
   - Either way, the big care about is there being attention drawn to the change.
     We couldn't want this to be like sparse registries where a setting exists and we change the default and people hardly notice (besides any improvements)
+- `cargo build` will treat incompatible MSRVs as a workspace-level lint, rather than a package level lint, to avoid the complexity of mapping the package to a workspace-member for `[lint]` and dealing with unifying conflicting levels in `[lint]`.

 ## Make this opt-in rather than opt-out